 - It can be used as security marching orders to align teams and to justify security activities to management, and to show progress over time toward industry standard security and compliance.

-Join us on September 13th at 1:00pm ET for our informational webinar: OWASP Top 10: Threats & Mitigations. for more on interpreting threats and providing actionable offensive and defensive best practices.
+For more information on the OWASP Top Ten, check out our on-demand webinar: OWASP Top 10: Threats & Mitigations. for more on interpreting threats and providing actionable offensive and defensive best practices.